GomerSimpson0/MyIP/README.md

     pip3 install -r depends.txt

-After installing it should works
+After installation it should works

 For Linux users
 ---------------

-If you work in Linux you can make alias, for example: alias myip='python3 /path/to/script/main.py' to run script in one command using console
+If you work in Linux you can make alias to run script in one command using console

 Pleasant use :)